Taking a paid holiday

 Can your employer refuse your holiday request?

-- You have used your holiday allocation
+• You have already used your holiday entitlement

 Continued refusal of your holiday requests